 The student, working closely with the capstone committee chair, will develop a presentation of the project.
+The student is not permitted to submit an abstract to the meeting/conference organizer without the review and approval of the capstone committee chair.
 The project may be presented at the annual ETSU Research Forum (March/April) and/or submitted/presented at a professional meeting approved by the chair.
 Meetings where the project may be presented include (but are not limited to) the conferences of the following professional organizations: